alisw/alisw.github.io/infrastructure-mesos.markdown

 {: #setup}

 First of all make sure you have all the rights to create machines in OpenStack and to administer them via Puppet.
-In particular you'll have to have rights for the "{{site.openstack_project}}" OpenStack project and you will have to request access to the alice-agile-admin.

 To get the OpenStack rights, open a request in [CERN Cloud Service Now](https://cern.service-now.com/service-portal/function.do?name=cloud-infrastructure&s=cloud) asking to be added to the "{{site.openstack_project}}" project.

-To get the Puppet rights, you should be member of the egroup [alice-agile-admin](https://e-groups.cern.ch).
+To get the Puppet rights, you should ask to be member of the alice-agile-admin egroup using the [egroups interface](https://egroups.cern.ch).

-In order to use OpenStack you need to go to CERN OpenStack administration
+Once you have those rights to use OpenStack you need to go to CERN OpenStack administration
 machines: `aiadm.cern.ch` and obtain the OpenStack credentials by doing:

     eval $(ai-rc "{{site.openstack_project}}")